5LSM0/FinalAssignment/README.md

 ### Installing

-To get started with this project, you need to clone the repository to your local machine.
+To get started with this project, you need to clone the repository to Snellius or your local machine.
 You can do this by running the following command in your terminal:

 ```bash
 git clone https://github.com/5LSM0/FinalAssignment.git
 ```

-Replace yourusername with your actual GitHub username.
-After cloning the repository, navigate to the project directory:

 After cloning the repository, navigate to the project directory: